milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Kai: "Well, we wanted to switch it up a bit!"

-Annelise: "S-since it's the first time we'd be eating together, we thought it'd be an opportunity to officially welcome you as our new roommate, Emi."
+Annelise: "That's right. . .it's the first time we'd be eating together with you, Emi."

+Annelise: "So we thought it'd be good to make dinner as a special welcome celebration."

 Emi: "Wow, really?
 That's so thoughtful of you guys, I'm honoured!"